 Year-round health is vital to keep your body happy in the general prevention of infections.
 But do you know how to build a strong immune system?
 A key component is balance and harmony for it to function properly, therefore you need to make sure you have the tools that will ensure that your body is happy and healthy.

 You can do this by giving it regular boosts through natural vitamins, minerals and body-boosting plants or foods.
-In this feature, we’re focussing on the herbs you may not have known to have immune strengthening properties, and the supplements that will ensure your body gets the right enhancements at the right time.
+In this feature, we’re focusing on the herbs you may not have known to have immune strengthening properties, and the supplements that will ensure your body gets the right enhancements at the right time.

 Before we begin, there’s plenty of things you can get right that will ensure your immune system is given the best chance of staying strong and healthy.